ninjaboy/book-exploring-async-basics/src/8_9_infrastructure.md

 Since callbacks are meant to only be called once, this is a perfectly fine bound for us to use here.

-Now, traits doesn't have a size so for the compiler to be able to allocate space for it on the stack we either need to take a reference `&FnOnce(Js)` or place it on the heap using `Box`.
-We do the latter since that's the only thing that makes sense for our use case.
-Box is a pointer to a heap allocated variable which we do know the size of so we store that reference in our `callback_queue` HashMap.
+Now, traits don't have a size so for the compiler to be able to allocate space for it on the stack we either need to take a reference `&FnOnce(Js)` or place it on the heap using `Box`.
+We do the latter since that's the only thing that makes sense for our use case. `Box` is a pointer to a heap allocated variable which we do know the size of so we store that reference in our `callback_queue` HashMap.

 > What makes a closure?